 Duke encourages a collaborative and interdisciplinary approach to research as a means to strengthen the science and leverage subject-matter expertise.
-A variety of resources exist to help you identify collaborators and stakeholders for your research, as well as resources to help you establish these relationships in an effective and compliant manner.
+A variety of resources exist to help identify collaborators and stakeholders for research, as well as resources to assist in establishing these relationships in an effective and compliant manner.

 Rules and requirements for scientific collaborations

 International research collaborations are vital to Duke’s mission for enhancing global healthcare and innovation.
 However, there are special considerations to understand prior to engaging with international collaborators.
 These include:

 - International shipping of research materials or technologies